 Growing up, my mom often made a version of this fruit tart for showers, graduations or holidays.
 I even have a hand written recipe card with a photo of one her tarts so I could remember how she arranged the fruit.
 I haven’t made it in many years, nor has she, until she made it for my birthday this past March.
 I knew I had to do a ReDux version of it at some point and now I have.

 It’s such a simple recipe as long as you have a tart pan.
-I was able to cut back on some of the butter, add some whole wheat flour but still keep the sugar cookie like crust intact.
+I was able to cut back on some of the butter, add some whole wheat flour but still kept the sugar cookie like crust intact.
 I also love the flavor almond extract gives with this dough vs. the traditional vanilla.

 You could spread jam, pastry cream or whipped cream over the crust and then add the fruit but I find if you have really fresh and seasonal produce, just let the fruit shine on its own.
 I often sprinkle turbinado or powdered sugar over the fruit before serving, for just a little more sweetness.
 It would be lovely with a drizzle of honey, too.